olala7846/GAE-conferece-central/README.md

 1. (Optional) Generate your client library(ies) with [the endpoints tool][6].
 1. Deploy your application.

+## Test instruction
+No unit test implemented, but if you want to test locally, use `/mock/mock_conference_data` to test your UI

 ## Design Choices
 ### Session
 * The `Session` class was created to be a child of `Conference` class thus we can easily query all sessions in the same conference.